 Feelings seem to simply exist, giving us important information.
 Feelings rise up according to what is going on around and within us.
 There is no such thing as a “wrong” or “bad” feeling.
 Everyone has a right to their own emotions.

 However, our thoughts influence our feelings, and can be modified to create happier, healthier behaviors.
 If somebody is approaching me with an angry look on their face and I think, “Wow, they are angry at me,” I will probably feel afraid.
 This will lead to processing the important information and creating anxiety or aggression as a result.

 If, on the other hand, my thoughts lead to such points as, “I wonder what they are angry about,” I will probably feel less afraid and more curious.
 Therefore my behaviors and attitude will be different than those originating from an anxious or aggressive thought process.
 How I think affects my feelings and my behaviors.

 All of that seems straightforward and simple.
 Situations usually are much more complex and can involve long relationships, such as those between partners or parents and their children.
 The most important thing for everyone to be aware of is that the only person we have direct control over is your own self.

 The main attitude to work on is your own.
 Although we can influence another person’s attitude, we cannot really change it.
 Changing an attitude is the right and responsibility of the owner.
 This is an individual’s power.

-© Copyright 2009 by Anne D. Ream MA, ATR-BC, LPC, therapist in Philadelphia, Pennsylvania.
+© Copyright 2009 by Anne D. Ream MA, ATR-BC, LPC.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.